 If a website selling an eCommerce solution doesn't take it's own conversion rate seriously, then how will it fair with yours?

-On first looks, Cloudcart looks like it might be a great alternative to Shopify but sadly it's flawed pricing structure, and poor website execution let it down badly.
-A shame, because the £15.75 price per month is a real crowd pleaser.
+On first looks, Cloudcart looks like it might be a great alternative to Shopify, but sadly it's the flawed pricing structure, and poor website execution let it down badly.
+A shame, because the £15.75 price per month is a real crowd-pleaser.

 If Cloudcart remedied the Grammar on the website, fixed the broken links and database errors and then made all features available across all plans then maybe they would have a real contender in the eCommerce website builder marketplace.
 But unfortunately for the moment, it's an also-ran.